oogles/djem/docs/topics/models.rst

 A model can include any combination of the above mixins.
 However, since they all use custom managers/querysets to provide additional functionality unique to them, a model using multiple mixins will need to provide its own manager/queryset that incorporates the functionality of each.
 The custom querysets have been designed to make this as simple as possible, without any additional customisation necessary.

-For a ready-made combination of all three mixins (:ref:`commoninfomixin`, :ref:`archivablemixin` and :ref:`versioningmixin`), see :ref:`staticabstract`.
+For a ready-made combination of all three mixins (:ref:`auditable`, :ref:`archivablemixin` and :ref:`versioningmixin`), see :ref:`staticabstract`.

-The following is an example of a model using the :ref:`commoninfomixin` and :ref:`archivablemixin`:
+The following is an example of a model using the :ref:`auditable` and :ref:`archivablemixin`:

 .. code-block:: python

     from django.db import models
-    from djem.models import ArchivableMixin, CommonInfoMixin
+    from djem.models import ArchivableMixin, Auditable
-    from djem.managers import ArchivableQuerySet, CommonInfoQuerySet
+    from djem.managers import ArchivableQuerySet, AuditableQuerySet

-    class ExampleQuerySet(CommonInfoQuerySet, ArchivableQuerySet):
+    class ExampleQuerySet(AuditableQuerySet, ArchivableQuerySet):

         pass

     ExampleManager = models.Manager.from_queryset(ExampleQuerySet)

-    class ExampleModel(CommonInfoMixin, ArchivableMixin, models.Model):
+    class ExampleModel(Auditable, ArchivableMixin, models.Model):

         name = models.CharField(max_length=64)